Who Killed Jane Doe?

-Who Killed Jane Doe? (formerly known as The Jane Doe Diaries) is an American true-crime documentary series featuring cases of formerly unidentified women and the investigation process of finding their killers.
+Who Killed Jane Doe? is an American true crime television series on Investigation Discovery.
+It features cases of formerly unidentified women and the investigation process of finding their killers.
 The episodes also detail the circumstances of each subject's disappearance and life before she lost contact with family members, and lead up to the connection or match between the missing individual and the unidentified remains.
 The program was cancelled in 2018.

 Episodes

 Each season consisted of six episodes, each documenting one Jane Doe case.